 Disadvantages of Bi-Folds

 Although they are fantastic during the summer months when entertaining guests in the comfort of your home or simply to get some air flowing through the house, however, for most of the year they will be shut.
 When shut in the closed position the mullions will obstruct the view, as a mullion is on average 125mm the more openers you have the less view you will have when they are not open.
-If you want to enjoy the scenery outside we strongly recommend a set of sliding patio doors which will have less framework to prevent you enjoying the views.
+If you want to enjoy the scenery outside we strongly recommend a set of sliding patio doors that will have less framework to prevent you from enjoying the views.

 Panel sizes up to 1200mm wide are average for bi-folds, not ideal if you want to create large scenic panels, sliding patio doors would be the better option.
 A maximum width Bifold door also takes up a lot of the opening as well as room either inside the room or outside when stacked in the open position.
 The bigger the door set, means more door panels, also more framework and a larger stack.